 Time Frame: 2015–2019

-The aim of the project hybrid-VPP4DSO is the design, evaluation and validation of a hybrid virtual power plant concept including electricity generation from renewable resources as well as consumer-related measures (provision of negawatts) to optimize the power system.
-Network and market driven approaches will be combined, especially to provide services for the requirements of distribution grid operators.
-The simulation-based development of the hybrid-VPP-concept will be performed with real company data.
-After successful validation a proof of concept in two specific network areas in Slovenia and in Austria is planned.
-Furthermore, the possibilities for business models, technical and not-technical barriers of the VPP market will be evaluated.
+The aim of the project hybrid-VPP4DSO was the design, evaluation and validation of a hybrid virtual power plant concept including electricity generation from renewable resources as well as consumer-related measures (provision of negawatts) to optimize the power system.
+Network and market driven approaches were combined, especially to provide services for the requirements of distribution grid operators.
+The simulation-based development of the hybrid-VPP-concept was performed with real company data.
+After successful validation, a proof of concept in two specific network areas in Slovenia and in Austria was put in place.
+Furthermore, the possibilities for business models, technical and not-technical barriers of the VPP market were evaluated.

 Project Partners: cyberGRID, TU Vienna, Energetic Solutions, Grazer Energieagentur, Elektro Ljubljana, Stromnetz Steiermark, Energie Steiermark , Elektro Energija